jhazelwo/python-fileasobj/README.md

 ### Troubleshooting:

-If FileAsObj did something you didn't expect then add a `print(my_file.log)` to your code, that will show all of the steps FileAsObj did during its life.
+If FileAsObj did something you didn't expect then add a `print(my_file.log)` to your code, that will show all of the actions FileAsObj took during the object's life.

 File an [issue](https://github.com/jhazelwo/python-fileasobj/issues) on this repo if you need help.